📅 13 Apr 2025 • 📖 16 min read

 Carotid Sinus Massage (CSM), or Vagus Nerve Massage, is massaging the carotid sinus to slow down the heart rate and lower our blood pressure.

-• There are two carotid sinuses, one on each side of the neck, placed roughly below the angle of the jaw, right where each carotid artery forks out into two branches.
+- We have two carotid sinuses, one on each side of the neck, placed roughly below the angle of the jaw, right where each carotid artery forks out into two branches.

 Carotid massage is applying finger pressure in longitudinal strokes to the carotid sinus, usually the area of the maximum carotid artery pulsation.

-Safe Method of Carotid Sinus Massage:
+How To Do Carotid Sinus Massage:

-• Don’t massage both carotids at the same time — keep a 10- to 20-second gap between each side.
+- Don’t massage both carotids at the same time.
+Keep a 10- to 20-second gap between each side.

 3. Looking At A Peaceful Scene.